vitSkalicky/bard/README.md

-(This is a branch with a temporary and slightly hacky solution which allows me to use Tectonic before the support for it is merged into mater)
+(This is a branch with a temporary and slightly hacky solution which allows me to use Tectonic before the support for it is merged into mater.
+Used mainly for [bard-gui](https://gitlab.com/vitSkalicky/bard-gui))

 # bard